Lowell Weicker

-As of 2023, Weicker is the last person to have represented Connecticut in the U.S. Senate as a Republican.

 Early life

 Weicker was born in Paris, the son of American parents Mary Hastings (née Bickford) and Lowell Palmer Weicker.
 His grandfather Theodore Weicker was a German immigrant who co-founded the E. R. Squibb corporation.
 Weicker graduated from the Lawrenceville School (class of 1949), Yale University (1953), and the University of Virginia School of Law (1958).
 He began his political career after serving in the United States Army between 1953 and 1955, reaching the rank of first lieutenant.

 Career in Congress

-Weicker served in the Connecticut State House of Representatives from 1963 to 1969 and as First Selectman of Greenwich, Connecticut before winning election to the U.S. House of Representatives, in 1968 as a Republican.
+Weicker served in the Connecticut State House of Representatives from 1963 to 1969 and as First Selectman of Greenwich, Connecticut, before winning election to the U.S. House of Representatives, in 1968 as a Republican.
 Weicker only served one term in the House before being elected to the U.S. Senate in 1970.
-Weicker benefited from a split in the Democratic Party in that election.
-Two-term incumbent Thomas Dodd ran as an independent after losing the Democratic nomination to Joseph Duffey.
+Weicker benefited from a split in the Democratic Party in that election: two-term incumbent Thomas Dodd ran as an independent after losing the Democratic nomination to Joseph Duffey.
 Ultimately, Weicker won with 41.7 percent of the vote.
-Dodd finished third, with 266,500 votes–far exceeding Weicker's 86,600-vote margin over Duffey.
+Dodd finished third, with 266,500 votes—far exceeding Weicker's 86,600-vote margin over Duffey.

 Weicker served in the U.S. Senate for three terms, from 1971 to 1989.
 He gained national attention for his service on the Senate Watergate Committee, where he became the first Republican senator to call for Richard Nixon's resignation.
 He recalled: "People in Connecticut were very much behind President Nixon, like the rest of the country.
 They thought he could do no wrong, and when I was in Connecticut, I would get flipped the bird all the time, whether it was on the streets or in the car, for the role that I was playing.
 After Watergate was over, then the needle goes all the way the other way, and I've got huge favorability ratings."
 Proving this, Weicker was convincingly reelected in 1976.

 In 1980, he made an unsuccessful bid for the Republican nomination for president.